15 Jan Green Bay and Northeast Wisconsin, Do You Have A Unique Vending Machine Story?

 Did you happen to run the New York City or Chicago Marathon this past year?
 If so, you might have seen the digital vending machines that Lululemon, an athletic apparel company, put in their New York City and Chicago stores during the marathons.
 Each machine offered bottled water, electrolyte-enhanced tablets, bars and energy gels, and emergency supplies such as first-aid kits, sunscreen, and face wipes all for free.
 That’s right; it didn’t cost a thing!

 This past Halloween, only the lucky few got to experience something we all wished we had as children – a way to swap out the lame candy we got while trick-or-treating for more of the “good stuff.”
 Anomaly, a New York City advertising agency, developed the Reese’s Halloween Candy Converter, a vending machine that accepts lame candy as currency and swaps the lame candy for peanut butter treats, or the “good stuff.”
-Now if we could only get one in Green Bay and Northwest Wisconsin.
+Now if we could only get one in Green Bay and Northeast Wisconsin.

-While most of us don’t have access to those vending machines, Green Bay and Northwest Wisconsin has a great alternative.
+While most of us don’t have access to those vending machines, Green Bay and Northeast Wisconsin has a great alternative.
 Healthy snack, beverage, and fresh food vending machines from BE’s Refreshments.
 Keep those employees hydrated and satiated and increase productivity and morale.
 And don’t forget to offer office coffee service.
 Whether it’s a traditional coffee service or a cafe-style experience, a delicious cup of coffee or hot tea will brighten almost anyone’s day.